 These are the three most important things that you, as a parent, can do for your children.
 Choose wisely what you choose to impart into them, be mindful of what you say because words impact people, demonstrate love, and always emphasize a relationship with our Creator.
 Pray wisdom and protection over them for those moments that they are not there.
 Believe that God is always with them, guiding their steps, and giving them wisdom when you are not around.

-These are some of the best things we can do for those that we have been blessed and entrusted with.
+These are some of the best things we can do for our children that we have been blessed and entrusted with.
 If you have a friend who could use this message, please share, or if you know someone who needs to hear these words.

 Let’s make the future brighter.
 It does start with God and us.